aspose-words-cloud/aspose-words-cloud-docs/words/plugins/dynamics-crm/using-cloud-automerge/_index.md

 - Open Settings -> Processes within CRM and hit New.
 - Enter Name and Entity and select category as Workflow.
 (Make sure your template is designed for the same entity you have selected..png)
 - Use the window to create your own workflow.
-- If you want to use “Aspose AutoMerge” functionality Go to Add Step – > Aspose AutoMerge
+- If you want to use "Aspose AutoMerge" functionality Go to Add Step – > Aspose AutoMerge

 ![todo:image_alt_text](using-cloud-automerge-for-dynamics-crm_5.png)